Daidzein

-Daidzein (7-hydroxy-3-(4-hydroxyphenyl)-4H-chromen-4-one) is a naturally occurring compound found exclusively in soybeans and other legumes and structurally belongs to a class of compounds known as isoflavones.
+Daidzein (7-hydroxy-3-(4-hydroxyphenyl)-4H-chromen-4-one) is a naturally occurring compound found exclusively in soybeans and other legumes, and structurally belongs to a class of compounds known as isoflavones.
 Daidzein and other isoflavones are produced in plants through the phenylpropanoid pathway of secondary metabolism and are used as signal carriers, and defense responses to pathogenic attacks.
-In humans, recent research has shown the viability of using daidzein in medicine for menopausal relief, osteoporosis, blood cholesterol, and lowering the risk of some hormone-related cancers, and heart disease.
-Despite the known health benefits, the use of both puerarin and daidzein is limited by their poor bioavailability and low water solubility.
+Upon consumption of isoflavone-rich foods, daidzein has poor bioavailability and low water solubility.

 Natural occurrence

 Daidzein and other isoflavone compounds, such as genistein, are present in a number of plants and herbs like kwao krua (Pueraria mirifica) and kudzu.
 It can also be found in Maackia amurensis cell cultures.
-Daidzein can be found in food such as soybeans and soy products like tofu and textured vegetable protein.
-Soy isoflavones are a group of compounds found in and isolated from the soybean.
-Of note, total isoflavones in soybeans are—in general—37 percent daidzein, 57 percent genistein and 6 percent glycitein, according to USDA data.
+Daidzein can be found in food such as mature soybeans and soy products like soy protein concentrate, tofu and textured vegetable protein.

+Total isoflavones in soybeans are—in general—37 percent daidzein, 57 percent genistein and 6 percent glycitein, according to USDA data.
 Soy germ contains 41.7 percent daidzein.